CognitronTechnologies/Docuweave/posts/writing-docs-for-humans-and-ai.md

 When documentation isn't structured for AI consumption, hallucination happens:

-> **User:** "How do I export my data from Acme App?"
+> **User:** "How do I export my data from Stellar?"
 >
 > **ChatGPT:** "Go to Settings → Data Management → Export.
 Choose CSV, JSON, or PDF format..."

-Except Acme App doesn't have a data export feature.
+Except Stellar doesn't have a data export feature.
 ChatGPT inferred this from similar products and confidently invented an entire workflow.
 The user tries these steps, fails, gets frustrated, and contacts support or churns entirely.

 **This is happening to your product right now.** The solution isn't to fight AI.
 It's to give AI accurate information to work with.